GT Bicycles

-GT Bicycles is an American company that designs and manufactures BMX, mountain, and road bicycles.
-GT is a division of the Dutch conglomerate Pon Holdings, which also markets Cannondale, Schwinn, Mongoose, IronHorse, DYNO, and RoadMaster bicycle brands; all manufactured in Asia.
+GT Bicycles, Inc. is an American company that designed and manufactured BMX, mountain, and road bicycles.
+GT was a division of the Dutch conglomerate Pon Holdings, which also markets Cannondale, Schwinn, Mongoose, IronHorse, DYNO, and RoadMaster bicycle brands; all manufactured in Asia.

 GT was founded in 1972, by Gary Turner and Richard Long in Santa Ana, California, and was noted at its inception for spearheading the prominence of BMX bicycles, later for developing a range of bikes around its "triple triangle" design, and at the end of its independent history, winning a commission to manufacture a $30,000 carbon fiber "Superbike" for the 1996 Summer games.
 GT sponsored numerous race teams and individuals, including noted riders Rebecca Twigg and Juli Furtado.

 In 1998, the company went public and subsequently merged with Questor Partners, then owner of Schwinn.
 The conglomerate went bankrupt in 2001 and was acquired by Pacific Cycle, which was in turn acquired by Dorel Industries in 2004.

-GT is noted for innovative BMX designs and their "triple triangle" hard-tail mountain bike frame design — where seat stays are parallel to the downtube and attached to the top tube forward of the seat tube, rather than directly at the seat tube.
-The company often uses a frame design where the bike's top tube extends rearward past the seat tube, claimed to reduce the vibration transferred to the seat from the rear wheel.
-Later versions would have "GT" stamped on the end of the extended top tube.
+On October 11, 2021, Dorel Industries sold their entire bike division to Pon Holdings for $810 million.
+This includes GT, Schwinn, Mongoose among other brands.

+On December 18, 2024, GT announced that it will pause releasing new products and work to sell off current bicycle stock in 2025.
+Pon Holdings does not have plans to sell the rights to the GT brand name.